|

 side where Sodom was located)

-Same eastward view encompassing further south and more of western shore The sight that awaited Abraham certainly testifies to a fire that was being fueled by asphalt.
-Smoke rising from the southern part of the Dead Sea region would easily be seen from the area of Hebron.
+Same eastward view encompassing further south and more of western shore The sight awaiting Abraham testifies to a fire fueled by asphalt.
+Smoke rising from the southern part of the Dead Sea region is easily visible from the plateau area east of Hebron.

-Notice that Abraham could quickly return, from his location in Hebron, to a place overlooking the valley.
-Here he could look directly down toward where Sodom and Gomorrah once had been.
-This too is textual evidence that the cities were not above the north end of the Dead Sea.
-As for the scene, the sight of a dense asphalt smoke rising from the all the plain must have been incredible, certainly one that he would remember and speak about the rest of his life.
-This was no figurative destruction, but a literal historical event, cited even directly by Jesus...
+Notice that Abraham could quickly return from his location in Hebron, to a place overlooking the valley.
+Here he could look directly down toward Sodom and Gomorrah's location.
+This is textual evidence the cities were not above the Dead Sea's north end.
+As for the scene, it must have been an incredible sight with dense asphalt smoke rising from the whole plain.
+It certainly is one he would remember and speak about the rest of his life.
+This was no figurative destruction, but a literal historical event, cited directly by Jesus...

 God intended the destruction of Sodom and Gomorrah to be a lasting memorial to His justice and a warning against all who would live in rebellion against Him.
 In fact, the destroyed cities of the plain were used as specific examples of the desolation that would characterize Israel if they did not keep their covenant with God.

-In the years which followed, God's prophets frequently referenced Sodom, noting that if God did not have a remnant they would have become like Sodom and Gomorrah.
-Even the rulers of the people were citied as though they were rulers over Sodom, willfully ruling over and not trying to restrain wickedness.
+In following years, God's prophets frequently referenced Sodom, noting that if God did not have a remnant they would have become like Sodom and Gomorrah.
+Even rulers of the people were likened to rulers of Sodom, willfully ruling over and not trying to restrain wickedness.

-It is the clear implication of these passages that the destruction of the cities was complete and lasting.
-Dating of this event was certainly circa 21st - 20th century B.C., and perhaps more specifically circa 2070-2060 B.C. (much of the dating of the time of Abraham is widely disputed by various scholars, yet this date is based a literal acceptance of the Biblical record and genealogies.
+These passages clearly imply the destruction of the cities was complete and lasting.
+Dating of this event was around the 21st to 20th century B.C. and perhaps more specifically 2070-2060.
+Dating of Abraham's time is widely disputed by scholars, so this date is based a literal acceptance of the Biblical record and its genealogies.
 Abraham would have been born circa 2164 B.C.)
 If the destruction was only partial or temporary it would not stand as a permanent warning, as God clearly intended.
 For example, the next three passages specifically highlight the permanency of this Divine judgment.

 The descendants of Lot are stated to have been the fathers of two nations, Moab and the Ammonites.
 This not only claims ties to particular peoples, but implies geographic ties as well.
 These two nations controlled specific regions on the eastern side of the Dead Sea.
 Notably, the territory of the older son, Moab, directly bounds the southeast side of the Dead Sea, from the Zered to the Arnon River.
 This includes the immediate vicinity of Zoar northward to Sodom and Gomorrah and the other destroyed cities.
 The Arnon River (gorge) was the historic boundary between the Ammonites and the Moabites, which is almost exactly halfway down the east side of the Dead Sea.
 Once again, this information clearly implies that Lot's post destruction ties to the region were well south of the north end of the Dead Sea.
 Returning to Josephus, the first century historian, he stated that the ruins of the five cities were still visible to his day (as does Tacitus, History 5.7).
 Josephus clearly ties the location of the five cities to the southern and eastern side of the Dead Sea, making specific note of Zoar.
 This excerpt of Josephus is primarily for the last few sentences, but we included those before it as they provide Josephus' description of the Dead Sea; then called Lake Asphaltitis.